 I joke that I left western Kansas 20 minutes after graduation, which suggests I’d already reached being quite ready for that first big change.
 I made the choice of enrolling at the University of Denver to give myself a canvas different from the more predictable.
 I know now that I probably would have gotten a better education in art at KU, yet I would not change the social experience of living in the larger city’s school which drew students from all parts of the country… of the world.

 It was the right place to be then… I was hungry for a life I could not see, even in the broad expanses of sky above those plains.
 While I was a “farm kid” I was secretly more oriented to life in different soils.
 I had a great time at DU, quickly getting requisites out of the way so I could study art history & the studio classes in painting & sculpture.
-I graduated a quarter early with a BFA in painting [& the Faculty Award from the department for highest marks & showing greatest promise]… a degree never actually used!
+I graduated a quarter early with a BFA in painting … a degree never actually used!

 Joining the men’s glee club proved pivotal, bringing me to actively confront my sexuality.
 While in retrospect I was always “queer” I came-out rather gleefully as a gay man long before those words became common parlance.
 I leapt into the bar scene, which was about the only way to accommodate such truths then.
 I accommodated my truth with a great deal of relief!